theboldproject/BOLD/README.md

 You should now see your old MUE balance re-instated into the new MUE 2.0 wallet.
 For security, we recommend you now send those coins to yourself to a newly generated receive address created in your own 2.0 wallet.

-For support, please don't hesitate to join us in our chat platfor at http://discord.gg/5PD3X7G
+For support, please don't hesitate to join us in our chat platform at http://discord.gg/5PD3X7G